-In order to play files from a computer on your network, your radio must connect to a file server program on your computer which uses the Universal Plug and Play (UPnP) protocol (often known as DLNA).
-If your computer uses Windows 7 or Windows 8 then your computer already has a UPnP server program available.
-This is Windows Media Player (version 12), and it can share your audio files with your radio.
-It allows you to select files by Album, Artist, and so on using your radio's controls.
-Throughout this section, where Windows 8 is mentioned, this also includes Windows 8.1.
+In order to play files from a computer on your network, your radio must connect to a file server application which uses the Universal Plug and Play (UPnP) protocol.
+If your computer uses Windows 7, Vista or XP then it is likely that your computer already has a UPnP server application available.
+Windows Media Player (versions 11 and 12) has this capability, and it is able to make your files available to your radio.
+It also allows you to select files by Album, Artist, and so on.

-Windows Media Player can serve MP3, WMA, AAC and WAV files to your radio.
-If you are an Apple Mac or Linux user, or if you have your audio files stored in other formats, such as FLAC, there are other UPnP server programs which you may use with your radio.
-Note that Apple computers do not support UPnP streaming natively and that Apple does not license their own equivalent streaming protocol (DAAP) to third parties.
+Windows Media Player 12 can serve MP3, WMA, AAC and WAV files to your radio.
+Windows Media Player 11 is only able to serve MP3 and WMA files to your radio.
+If you have your audio files stored in the FLAC format, or if you are an Apple Mac or Linux user, there are other UPnP server applications which you may use with your radio.

 The Music Player on the radio can playback audio files in MP3, WMA, AAC, FLAC and WAV formats.
-WMA Lossless files can also be played when using Windows Media Player as the UPnP server.
-Note that the playback of files encoded using WMA Voice, WMA 10 Professional, and of files which have DRM protection is not supported by the radio.
+WMA Lossless files can also be played when using Windows Media Player as it will convert these to a compatible format before streaming them to the radio.
+Note that the playback of files encoded using WMA Voice, WMA 10 Professional, and of files which have DRM protection is not supported.

-When using a UPnP server, the search and selection criteria are determined by the server software, not by the radio, but typically include searching by Artist, Album and Genre.
+When using a UPnP server, the search and selection criteria are determined by the server software, but typically include Artist, Album and Genre.
 Many server applications also allow you to access your files according to the folders within which they are stored as well as other criteria.
-Windows Media Player is less flexible than some other UPnP servers in this regard, but is generally easier to set up.
+Windows Media Player is less flexible than some other UPnP servers, but is generally easier to set up.
+It is supplied as a standard component of Windows 7, Vista or XP.

 Many UPnP server applications are also capable of sharing pictures and video files to other network connected devices.
-If this is the case (as it is with Windows Media Player) you may see the option of choosing between 'Music', 'Video' and 'Pictures' on the Music Player's menu.
+If this is the case (as it is with Windows Media Player 11 and 12) you may see the option of choosing between 'Music', 'Video' and 'Pictures' on the Music Player's menu.
 Clearly you should only select the 'Music' option.
 Content offered via the alternative options will not be playable on your radio.